antirez/aocla/README.md

 reference count is greater than one, it gets copied first, only later modified.

-In the above program, the list reference count is 2, because the same list is stored in the array of local variables and in the stack.
+In the above program, the list reference count is 2, because the same list is stored in the array of local variables and on the stack.
 Let's give a look at the implementation of the `->` operator:

     /* Implements -> and <-, appending element x in list with stack